Penang Hill Railway

-The Penang Hill Railway is a one-section funicular railway which climbs the Penang Hill from Air Itam, on the outskirts of the city of George Town in the Malaysian state of Penang.
-The railway first opened in 1923 as a two-section railway, and the system was overhauled in 2010.
+The Penang Hill Railway is a one-section funicular railway which climbs the Penang Hill from Ayer Itam, on the outskirts of the city of George Town in the Malaysian state of Penang.
+The railway first opened in 1923 as a two-section railway, but was overhauled in 2010 into a one-section system.
+It is a single-track railway with a passing loop, and it passes through a tunnel which is the steepest in the world.
 The total journey time can take between five and twenty minutes.
 The funicular train coach travels directly from the lower station to the top, but may stop at other intermediate stations upon request.

 History

 Construction

 The Penang Hill Railway was initially constructed for the British colonial community to enjoy the cooler air of the Penang Hill.
 The first attempt at a mountain railway on Penang Hill began with a proposal by three British residents, D. Logan, Joseph Heim and Alan Wilson and the formation of a private company in 1897, with funding from the colonial administration.
 The first attempt used a steam engine and was not funicular, and it proved to be a failure.
 The line was constructed between 1901 and 1905, but did not work due to technical faults.